How to use Bubble reusable element properties in dynamic JavaScript workflow

 - Bubble workflows: Orchestrating logic and data flow.

-: Client-side data storage for comparison features.
+- JavaScript & localStorage: Client-side data storage for comparison features.

 Problem

-You have an "Add to Compare" button that uses JavaScript and localStorage
+You have an "Add to Compare" button that uses JavaScript and localStorage to manage a list of tools for comparison.

 - On a detail page, this button should add one specific tool.